Minivera/go-lander/README.md

 When creating a component node through `lander.Component`, the `props` passed will be given to the component's function, as will the children.
-If the component returns another component as part of its rendered node's descendant, that component will in-turn be rendered until all components in the tree have been.
-This is the entire render process of GO-lander.
+If the component returns another component as part of its rendered node's descendant, that component will in-turn be rendered until all components in the tree have been rendered.
+This is the GO-lander's render cycle in a nutshell.

-GO-lander does not provide any type safety for props, they are assigned in a `map[string]interface{}` variable and passed without any type information.
+GO-lander does not provide any type safety for props, they are passed to GO-lander's internal logic without any type information.
 You are responsible for checking the types of the values you receive, and to `panic` if the types are not correct or a required prop is missing.

 Any component may return `nil` instead of a `nodes.Child`.
 The component's render result will be ignored and any previous node it rendered will be removed.
 The component may return a valid node in a later render cycle, the result